 Download FoneTool to computer, plug your external hard drive into computer, and connect iPhone to computer with a USB cable.
 We will guide you on how to copy iPhone backup to external drive on Windows 10/11 including photos, videos, contacts, music, and other data with FoneTool.

 Here we separately introduce the Full Backup and Selective Backup features of FoneTool to help you backup iPhone to external hard drive on Windows 11/10.

 Step 1.
 Run FoneTool on your computer, and click Phone Backup on the left interface.
 Go to Full Backup > Click Get Started to continue.

 Step 2.
 Click Backup Storage Path to choose your external hard drive as the backup location.
 If you need, you can enable the backup encryption.
 Then click Start Backup.

 Step 1.
 Select Phone Backup on the FoneTool interface, and choose Selective Backup.
 Click "Get Started".

 Step 2.
-Click an icon to preview iPhone data.
+Click each icon to preview iPhone data.
 Select what you need and click OK.

 Further reading: How to backup iPhone to external hard drive using Mac

 If you are using a Macbook, you can refer to this part to backup iPhone to USB drive / external storage device on macOS.